 I am mostly self-taught in the ancient art of glass enameling on copper and, save for a couple of tutoring sessions, self-taught metalworker.
 I am extremely proud of my work today and continue to push myself to find new applications and effects using powdered glass coupled with metalworking.
 My work has been featured in multiple national and international publications, I participate in juried art shows in the New England and Mid-Atlantic regions (most recently, with the American Craft Council and Craft Boston), and enjoy teaching my craft to others who love the art form.

-Five years ago I gave up corporate life to focus on my true passion and can proudly say that I am now a full time artist.
+Six years ago I gave up corporate life to focus on my true passion and can proudly say that I am now a full time artist.
 My family thinks I am crazy but I have never been happier!
 I am finally translating my brain’s vision through my hands to share with the world which makes my heart shine.